-Large organisations with expansive marketing programmes need to align resources for security programmes and personnel that can monitor and protect both customers and intellectual properties.
+Large organizations with expansive marketing programs need to align resources for security programs and personnel that can monitor and protect both customers and intellectual properties.

 Travel brands playing host to sensitive data should also have weekly risk-management assessments to determine where improvements might be needed.
-They can prioritise compliance initiatives, find ways to minimise potential downtime for services and keep communication lines open with customers regarding risks and prevention measures.
+They can prioritize compliance initiatives, find ways to minimize potential downtime for services, and keep communication lines open with customers regarding risks and prevention measures.

 If travel brands chart paths to digital-marketing greatness, using smart platforms with security measures that stay one step ahead, they’re poised to do what they really do best.
 They can smooth the blistery pain points of travel and dish up jaw-dropping moments that would do the most discerning concierges proud — and, they can do it all while upholding customers’ confidence and trust.
 Because that’s what hospitality’s all about.